bronlabs/bron-crypto/pkg/base/README.md

-# Core Package
+# `base` Package

-The core package contains a set of primitives, including but not limited to various elliptic curves, hashes, and commitment schemes.
-These primitives are used internally and can also be used independently on their own externally.
+The `base` package contains a set of base primitives, including but not limited to various elliptic curves, data structures, and common functions used across this library.